Three careers you can connect to in Food Media

 Food Segment Producer

 Essentially, being a food segment producer means being a specialized version of a television segment producer.
-Inside Jobs explains a TV segment producer’s job as creating features in “reference book” television, like talk shows, news programs, game shows, or even reality tv.
+A TV segment producer’s job is creating features in “reference book” television, like talk shows, news programs, game shows, or even reality tv.
 These can be interviews, games, or features.
 As a food segment producer, you’d be creating segments themed around presenting, cooking or eating food.